 If you don’t already know, torrenting is becoming increasingly popular again thanks to the ridiculous exclusivity clauses almost every streaming service has introduced.

 IPVanish doesn’t prohibit Peer-to-Peer (P2P) connections for torrenting, but they do recommend using SOCKS5 for such activities.
 Given the lack of encryption, we strongly disagree.

 To be fair, IPVanish isn’t terrible for torrenting.
-But there are a lot of better options on the market.
 If you plan on using P2P connections, we suggest you look at our guide on The Best Torrenting VPNs instead.

 Usability and Support